skorunka/Eviivo.TextMatch/README.md

 - The results/output text should only contain the character positions with a comma between each position.
 No spaces or other formatting should be returned.
 - The matches should be displayed within the MVC app.

-# Examples of Test Dat:
+# Examples of Test Data

 Input text is "Polly put the kettle on, polly put the kettle on, polly put the kettle on we’ll all have tea"